 Step 12 – Take out of the oven and flip each piece and then bake again for about 7 more minutes until the edges start to curl up and it gets crispy.

-- Make sure to use an oil with a high smoke point to avoid any burnt flavor in your bacon.
+• Make sure to use an oil with a high smoking point to avoid any burnt flavor in your bacon.

-When testing the recipe I thought that refined coconut oil would be a great choice to cook the bacon in, but every time I used it, there was a slightly burnt taste even though the bacon wasn't burnt.
+When testing the recipe, I thought that refined coconut oil would be a great choice to cook the bacon in, but every time I used it, there was a slightly burnt taste even though the bacon wasn’t burnt.
 I realized that since you cook this bacon at a high temperature, the oil that you use needs to have a high smoke point.
 Make sure to choose an oil that has a smoke point of 400 degrees or above for the best flavor.
-Here is a chart that shows the smoke points of different oils to help you pick one that's best for you.

 Yes, if you want to have oil-free bacon, line your cookie sheet with parchment paper and bake your strips on the parchment paper.
 This will ensure that your bacon doesn’t stick to the cookie sheet.